jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 List of supported codecs for [VAAPI](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Comparison_tables).

-AMF Linux Support still [not official](https://github.com/GPUOpen-LibrariesAndSDKs/AMF/issues/4) and AMD GFX Cards are required to use VAAPI on linux.
+AMF Linux Support still [not official](https://github.com/GPUOpen-LibrariesAndSDKs/AMF/issues/4) and AMD GFX Cards are required to use VAAPI on Linux.

 Zen is CPU only.
 No hardware acceleration for any form of video decoding/encoding.
-You need an APU or dGPU for hardware acceleration.
+You will need an APU or dGPU for hardware acceleration.

 Intel QSV Benchmarks on [Linux](https://www.intel.com/content/www/us/en/cloud-computing/cloud-computing-quicksync-video-ffmpeg-white-paper.html).